 As doctoral candidate at Stockholm University of the Arts Mareike Nele Dobewall explores the scenographic potential of acoustic sound in site-specific musical performances.

 Mareike Nele Dobewall is a director and scenographer.
-She studied film directing in Berlin and worked as an independent film maker and theatre director for several years before she expanded her artistic expertise through studying scenography at the Norwegian Theatre Academy (NTA).
+She studied film directing in Berlin and worked internationally as an independent film maker and theatre director for several years before she expanded her artistic expertise through studying scenography at the Norwegian Theatre Academy.

 Mareike Dobewall’s research questions are related to the site-specificity of sound, and explore the dialogue between the performers and spaces.
 How can spaces be collaboration partners or even co-composers to spatial musical performance?